ShineyDev/pretty/docs/reference/glossary.rst

     PYTHONPRETTYTHEME

-        This environment variable can contain a :term:`theme <theme value>` by which a formatter might format format its output.
+        This environment variable can contain a :term:`theme <json value>` by which a formatter might format format its output.

         When this environment variable is set, its value will merge with the default pretty theme via ``default.update(custom)``.

         When this environment variable is unset, only the default pretty theme is used.

+		You can find the meanings of the theme keys in the following mapping.

+		..
+TODO

     PYTHONPRETTYTRACEBACK